openfirmware/maps_server/README.md

 ## `default` Recipe

-Including the default recipe, `maps_server` or `maps_server::default`, will set up the database, web server, data extract, and import the data to PostgreSQL.
-It does not set up Apache/mod\_tile for serving raster tiles, see the `openstreetmap_carto` for that.
+Including the default recipe, `maps_server` or `maps_server::default`, will set up the database and web server.
+It does not set up Apache/mod\_tile nor download and import an extract to PostgreSQL, see the `openstreetmap_carto` recipe for that.

 * Install [PostgreSQL][] 11
 * Install [GDAL][]